 Many moms feel guilty about wanting, choosing, or having to go back to work.
 While it’s completely understandable that you’d have mixed feelings about leaving Baby when you go to work, a great amount of research suggests that the effects are significantly more positive than negative.
 Here are a few.

-- Social skills: For starters, Baby can learn important socialization skills in childcare, which might help you be more comfortable leaving her in childcare earlier on.
+- Social skills: For starters, Baby can learn important socialization skills in childcare, which might help you be more comfortable leaving them in childcare earlier on.
 And children under 18 whose mothers worked tend to have better behavioral conduct and social adjustment.

 - Potential long-term benefits: A study from Harvard Business School found that women whose mothers worked while they were young earned 23% more than women whose mothers did not work.
 Daughters tended to have a higher sense of self-confidence.
 Once they became parents, men whose moms worked while they were young spent, on average, seven and a half more hours a week on childcare and 25 more minutes on housework than did men whose mothers did not work.